robinsvahn/VALSE_ActionState/README2.md

     * Run Unimodal_valse_eval.py to run test on unimodal models.
 To specify which, configure the "which"-variable inside the file.

 Please refer to the original `README.md` for instructions on reproducing the original VALSE paper results.
 Our additions are specifically focused on the new linguistic phenomenon investigated.

+## Where our calculations come from
+* If you should be curious of how we created the temporal_stage.json file, how we selected the images and annotated them or how we calculated the AUROC value, feel free to check out our "workshed"-repository: [link](https://github.com/robinsvahn/ActionState)